Cloufield/gwaslab/docs/ExtractNovel.md

     88	X:152908887_G_A	23	153643433	0.0077	9.197000e-58	57.036354	3860999	0	rs1894299	30718926	Suzuki K	False	Same
     ```

     All of the lead variants are reported which is expected of course.

+    Currently, there is a one-basepair difference in positions for indels.
+Please pay attention to the positions. ( It will be fixed later)

 !!! warning
     GWAS Catalog API is unstable sometimes.